OSE3Sandbox/openshiftv3-workshop/ops-quota.md

 NAME                   AGE
 template-test-limits   2m
 ```

+You can also look in the OpenShift Web Console.
+Select the project template-test and click resources -> quotas

 ### Configure Using the Installer
 While it is possible to configure the *ProjectRequestTemplate* using the advanced